 1. Tying up and support

 Fruiting crops like tomatoes and squash can get quite top heavy this month as the fruit fills out.
-If not supported, stems may break or plants may fall over (oops, this just happened to my tomatillo!).
-Use canes, sticks, cages – anything your ingenuity can come up with – to support your crops.
+If not supported, stems may break or plants may fall over.
+Use canes, sticks, cages – be as creative as you like – to support your crops.
 Be particularly sure to check this when heavy rain or strong winds are forecast.

 2. Tidying up, cutting back.

-As your fruiting crops grow large, you can remove some of the leaves without harming the plant.
+When growing in a small space, you can often find that some plants will start overshadowing others, particularly at this time of year.
+You can remove some of the leaves without harming the plant.
 (As a general rule of thumb don’t remove more than a third of the leaves in one go).
 You can do this to expose tomatoes to the sun to ripen, to take off leaves that are shading over crops, or simply to remove old, withered leaves.
 This job is best done on a dry day to minimise the risk of disease.